apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-alpha4 (in progress)

+- [improvement] JAVA-1767: Improve message when column not in result set
 - [improvement] JAVA-1624: Expose ExecutionInfo on exceptions where applicable
 - [improvement] JAVA-1766: Revisit nullability
 - [new feature] JAVA-1860: Allow reconnection at startup if no contact point is available